-Historically, Sarastro is believed to have been based upon the character of an Austrian nobleman, Ignatz Von Born, who was a great Freemason, scholar, and scientist.
+Historically, Sarastro is believed to have been based upon the character of an Austrian nobleman, Ignatz Von Born, that with which she has been generally who was a great Freemason, scholar, and erientist.
 Sarastro represents in this story and in this implication not only Freemasonry, but the great structure of learning for which Freemasonry stands, a learning which had its roots in the great hierophantic mysteries of the past.